elunna/nerfhack-changelog/README.md

 * New forging feature: There is a one-time 1 in 30 chance of erodeproofing an item when dipping in a forge.
 After this occurs, the forge will instead emit a puff of steam.

 ### Traps

+* At higher levels, boulders can drop from falling rock traps.
+* Polytraps disappear with 1 in 7 chance when a monsters steps on one.

 A few new traps have been added: